paulstansifer/unseemly/README.md

    (if a macro invocation typechecks, the code it expands to doesn't need typechecking)†.
  * Extensible parsing and lexing (write real SQL or real regexes inline, not strings).

-† There's one known serious deficiency in type soundness at the moment.
+† Except that there are [known soundness bugs](https://github.com/paulstansifer/unseemly/issues?q=is%3Aissue+is%3Aopen+label%3Asoundness).
 ### Other features
  * Full-featured REPL, with persistent command history and line editing (courtesy of `rustyline`).